The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 Then, above that list, you’ll see a bar that can be used to filter the data set.

 Click on the blue link labeled “advanced.”
-Clicking on this will open a box that has criteria you can use to filter the pages.
-Use this area to include (or exclude) pages that contain (end with, begin with, etc) a certain word.
+Clicking on this will open a box with criteria you can use to filter the pages.
+For example, use this area to include (or exclude) pages that contain (end with, begin with, etc.) a particular word.

 7. Traffic Year-Over-Year